GeorgeSchiro/GoPcBackup/README.md

             This is the maximum file age in days.
 It is 1000 years by default.
             Only files older than this will be considered for deletion.

-        -ApplyDeletionLimit=False
+        -ApplyDeletionLimit=True

-            Set this switch True and the cleanup process will limit deletions only to files that are regularly replaced by newer files.
-This way a large collection of very old files won't be wiped out in one run.
+            Set this switch False and the cleanup process won't limit deletions to files regularly replaced by newer files.
+Without such a limit a large collection of very old files may be wiped out in one run.
-            Old files will only be removed if newer files exist to replace them.
+            With the limit in place an old file will be removed only if a newer file exists to replace it.

-            In other words, with this switch set, there should always be as many files retained as there are days in "-AgeDays" multiplied by the frequency of backups (1440 divided by -MainLoopMinutes, see below).
+            In other words, with this switch set, there should always be as many files retained as there are days in ""-AgeDays"" multiplied by the frequency of backups (1440 divided by -MainLoopMinutes, see below).

         -CleanupHidden=False